CeylinBrooks/RegearCareer/README.md

 Feature Tasks:

 - As a user, I want to be able to find related educational materials, to include technical trainings, certifaiction programs, apprentinceships and colleges.

-- Server: As a user, I want the application to perform quickly, so that I can search for locations frequently and reliably.
+As a user, I want the application to perform quickly, so that I can search for careers frequently and reliably.
+Feature Tasks: Create a function to check the server for the career information

-- Deploy: As a user, I want the application to perform quickly so that I can search for locations frequently and reliably.
+As a user, I want the application to perform quickly so that I can search for careers frequently and reliably.
+Feature Tasks: Confirm that our server is responding as expected by entering your deployed URL.
+Then search for a profession.
+Verify data is displayed properly.